-Minimum viable transformation has been added to your bookmarks.
+Minimum viable transformation has been saved

 Leaders are taking lessons from the startup playbook on “minimum viable products” to launch minimum viable transformations—lightweight and readily adaptable versions of potential new business models.